Neoshrimp/LBoL-Entity-Sideloader/src/LBoL-Entity-Sideloader/README.md

 #### Change log

+`0.9.7847` Add optional `IExtendedCardClone`, intended to be implemented on `Card`, for more controlled card cloning logic.

 `0.9.7846` Add optional `IExtendedKeywordName` interface for displaying more detailed keyword information on card's description.

 `0.9.7845` Fix a rare softlock bug (hopefully).